TrustSource/ts-python-sample/README.md

 # Scan and dependency analysis

-Now, we can scan the application for licenses used by all depenedcies.
-To scan the application using the TrustSource scanner execute the following command:
+To scan the application using the TrustSource scanner, execute the following command:

 ```
 # scan application
 ts-pip-plugin ./
 ```

 The scan results will be printed into the console.
-To submit the results to the [TrustSource](https://app.trustsource.io/) and execute analysis you need to register in the application first, generate and API-key and create a project.
+To submit the results to the [TrustSource](https://app.trustsource.io/) and execute analysis you need to register in the application first, generate an API-key and create a project.
 Please visit [TrustSource](https://app.trustsource.io/) for more details.

-To submit result, please, create a TrustSource project file **ts-plugin.json** in the current directory with the following content:
+Before the submitting the result, please, create a TrustSource project file **ts-plugin.json** in the sample directory with the following content:

 ```
 {